 The voluntary self-assessment supports family doctors to reflect on their practice in relation to the 12 PMH attributes.
 Doctors can complete the assessment independently, one-on-one with support from PSP, or in a group division event.

-Work to date: 2,000+ GPs (34% of all GPs) have completed the electronic PMH self-assessment at least once.
+Work to date: 2,000+ family doctors (34% of all family doctors) have completed the electronic PMH self-assessment at least once.

 (Updated: August 2019)